Alfie Hale: Managerial career

-As a manager, Hale would return to Waterford United for two further spells.
-During the first of these, between 1982 until 1986, he guided the club to victory in the League of Ireland Cup in 1985 and to the FAI Cup final in 1986.
+Hale would return to Waterford F.C. as a manager for two further spells.
+His first tenure at the club, newly renamed to Waterford United, began in 1982 and lasted until 1986.
+In this time, he guided the club to victory in the League of Ireland Cup in 1985 and to the FAI Cup final in 1986.
 He returned to manage the club again between 1991 and 1993 and helped them achieve promotion from the First Division in 1992.
 In 2005, he briefly returned to Waterford United once again, this time acting as special advisor.

 Aside from Waterford, Hale has also coached several other teams in the League of Ireland.
 He was appointed player/manager of Thurles Town in May 1981 where he made history by becoming the League of Ireland's oldest ever goalscorer, and also the only player to score in four different League of Ireland decades.
 As manager of Cobh Ramblers, Hale signed Roy Keane upon the recommendation of youth team coach, Eddie O'Rourke.

+Timing was everything when it came to Roy becoming a Cobh player.
+That summer, the Irish government had established a new FÁS academy programme that young League of Ireland players were eligible for.
+Every club in the league was asked to recommend a player or two for the scheme...
+Cork City wanted to sign Roy but... the fact that they’d given their FÁS slot to another player played into Cobh’s hands.
+And once Roy knew he could sit the course through Cobh, that made up his mind.